Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 ~ extracted from Social Procurement Framework of the City of Vancouver, December 2017

-Procurement refers to all business processes related to sourcing activities to obtain goods, services and constructions.
+Traditional procurement refers to all business processes related to sourcing activities to obtain goods, services and constructions.

 It covers the entire life cycle from identification of needs to the end of a service contract or end of useful life and subsequent disposal of the asset.